Skip to content

 Fun Experiments with Leftover Coffee

-Experience the full flavor of your leftover coffee with these creative and easy-to-make recipes to help you make the most of it.
+Here are a few simple ways to use leftover coffee to help you make the most of it.
 If you want to store iced coffee why not make ‘coffee ice cubes’?
 You must only pour leftover brewed coffee into an ice cube tray and pop it in the freezer.
 This will save you time when making iced coffee.
 Add a few frozen cubes of cold brew to your cup and enjoy.

 Alternatively if you want something different than just a regular cup of Joe.
 Why not use your leftover coffee for baking?
 Coffee adds depth and complexity to any dessert recipe.
 Experimenting allows you to find the perfect balance between sweet and bitter.